buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_10_Testing_Solana_Programs.md

 All programs have access to a 32KB runtime heap that can help you free up some memory on the stack.

-To do so, you'll have to make use of the [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) struct.
+To do so, you'll have to make use of the [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html) struct.

 A box is a smart pointer to a heap allocated value of type `T`.

 Boxed values can be dereferenced using the `*` operator.

-In this example, the value returned from the Pubkey::create_program_address, which is just a public key, will be stored on the heap and the authority_pubkey variable will hold a pointer to the location on the heap where the public key is stored.
+In this example, the value returned from the `Pubkey::create_program_address`, which is just a public key, will be stored on the heap and the `authority_pubkey` variable will hold a pointer to the location on the heap where the public key is stored.

 ```rs
 let authority_pubkey = Box::new(Pubkey::create_program_address(authority_signer_seeds, program_id)?);